repoalpha/C-face-and-eye-detector/README.md

 Step 14. go down to ‘Create a Make file’ and copy the box.

-Step 15. (inside your face directory type) nano CMakeLists.txt
+Step 15. (inside your face directory type) type: nano CMakeLists.txt

 Step 16. copy the code.